ndu-UCSD/Cobra_Flux_model/README.md

 You can also put data from just one RNA-seq result and see the absolute value of it.
 Remember to change the settings and make sure the scales are what you expected.

-This tool can also be used for visulize flux results; you can see by selecting 'Data' -> 'Load reactions'.
+This tool can also be used for visulizing flux results; you can see by selecting 'Data' -> 'Load reactions'.
 We provided an example file for comparing metabolic flux under low and high light conditions here as well (Flux_LL_HL.csv).
 For the reaction data, set the name of index to 'rxn'.

 <img src='./img/Flux_LL_HL.png' width = 1200></img>